 When would a student use Early Assist?

-Students are encouraged to reach out to Early Assist when concerned about academic performance or overall well-being, including physical and mental health.
-Early Assist connects students with a range of supports available at NIC or in community.
+As a student, we encourage you to reach out to Early Assist if you have concerns about your academic performance or your overall wellbeing, including your physical and mental health.
+Early Assist can connect you with a range of supports available at NIC or in community.

 What are some examples of supports?

-NIC offers numerous supports including emergency financial aid, indigenous supports, advocacy, counselling, academic advising, peer tutors, technical support, accommodation for temporary and permanent disability and more.
-We also have access to many community resources.
-The Early Assist team helps you find the right support at the right time.
+NIC offers numerous supports including emergency financial aid, Indigenous supports, advocacy, counselling, academic advising, peer tutors, technical support, accommodation for temporary and permanent disability and more.
+We also have access to community resources.
+The Early Assist team works with you to find the supports that meet your needs.

 How does Early Assist work?

-- The Early Assist team will contact the student to arrange a time to talk about the student’s needs and appropriate supports.
+2. The Early Assist team will contact you to arrange a time to talk about your needs and appropriate supports.

-- The information shared by the student is confidential and – unless safety is a concern – will not be shared with others without their consent.
+3. The information shared by you is confidential and - unless safety is a concern, will not be shared with others without your consent.

-Does Early Assist affect academic records or decisions related to funding or academic progress?
+Does Early Assist affect academic records or decisions related to funding or academic processes?

 No. Early Assist referrals will not appear on a student’s academic or financial records.